 The 2018 computer-based assessment was designed as a two-hour test.
 Each test form allocated to students comprised four 30-minute clusters of test material.
 For the main subject of reading, material equivalent to 15 30-minute clusters was developed.
 This material was organised into blocks instead of clusters, as the PISA 2018 reading assessment took a multi-stage adaptive approach.
 The reading assessment was composed of a core stage followed by stage 1 and stage 2.
-In stages 1 and 2, students were assigned blocks of items of either greater or lesser difficulty, depending on their performance in earlier stages (see Chapter 1 in this volume, for more detailed information on the multi-stage adaptive approach).
+In stages 1 and 2, students were assigned blocks of items of either greater or lesser difficulty, depending on their performance in earlier stages (see Chapter 1 in PISA 2018 Results [Volume I]: What Students Know and Can do [OECD, 2019[2]] for more detailed information on the multi-stage adaptive approach).
 To measure trends in the subjects of mathematics and science, six clusters were included in each subject.
 In addition, four clusters of global competence items were developed.
 There were 72 different test forms.
-Students spent one hour on the reading assessment plus one hour on one or two other subjects - mathematics, science or global competence.
+Students spent one hour on one or two other subjects - mathematics, science or global competence.